-We’ve designed our MFA around six core courses, which introduce the foundational concepts and techniques of documentary media.
+We’ve designed our MFA around six core courses, which explore a diverse array of concepts and techniques involved in documentary film and media making, while simultaneously supporting each students’ artistic growth.

-Students will build a significant portfolio of work during the course of the program: in the first year, they will create at least one short documentary, one narrative film, and one interactive project.
-The second year is devoted to an in-depth thesis project (10-20 minutes in length) that can be developed as a documentary, hybrid, or interactive project.
+Students will build a significant portfolio of work during the program: in the first year, they will create at least one short documentary, one narrative or “hybrid” film, and begin preproduction on their thesis project.
+The second year focuses on the production and completion of the thesis project (10-20 minutes in length) that can be developed as a documentary, hybrid, or interactive project.
+Throughout the two year program, students are encouraged to continue making additional work in classes where possible.

-In addition to learning about the art and craft of media production, students learn about the business, including pitching, fundraising, budgeting, distribution, and exhibition.
+In addition to learning about the art and craft of media production, students learn about the business of filmmaking, including pitching, fundraising, budgeting, distribution, and exhibition.

-Core courses are augmented with electives, such as writing for documentary, advanced cinematography, interactive media, post-production sound, curatorial practices, and animation.
-To get a better sense of the relationship between practice and theoretical/historical context, students also take film studies courses.
+Core courses are augmented with electives, such as animation, advanced cinematography, advanced editing, interactive media, post-production sound, curatorial practices, and writing for documentary.
+To get a better sense of the relationship between practice and theoretical/historical context, students also take film studies courses, such as RTVF 443 Art of the Real.

 |Core courses (6)|